 Notify The Local Government

-To receive your 住宅宿泊事業 (hotel operator) business license you will have to send a notification to your local government.
+To receive your 住宅宿泊事業 (hotel operator) minpaku business license to operate an AirBnB in Japan, you will have to send a notification to your local government.
 To be approved you will have to meet certain requirements; submitting a floor plan of your property, illustrating that it has all of the necessary components to be livable (e.g, no bath = no go).
 You are also required to show how you are marketing the property, to ensure that the representations being made are truthful.
 At present, there are 20 pieces of information required in the application.

 Meeting The Requirements